dfsklar/TheHavensCalendarMgmt/README.md

 # TheHavensCalendarMgmt

+## Which python

+Seems like I wrote  these for python 2.
+For the purpose of doing the google-accounts login for the "union" script, you can run that script on python 3 and it will do the login fine and then crash after the pickle file is emitted (which is all you need to facilitate login back on the robot machine anyway).

 # Feature one:  providing a proxy way to access our google calendars

 VRBO stupidly does not allow importation of a google-hosted calendar, because "so often it has events like birthdays and to-do reminders".
 INSANE!
 It will let you display such calendars but it will not let events on those calendars actually block days from availability.
 INSANE!!
 So I have to mirror the google calendars on my own hosted site.